 We’ve prepared a suite of standard documentation to facilitate this.

 Any company or group of companies proposing a restructuring should be prepared to enter into these documents.
-If they’re not prepared to do so it may prevent a restructuring, so it’s important to highlight this as soon as possible
+If they’re not prepared to do so it will probably prevent a restructuring, so it’s important to highlight this as soon as possible.

 Download our standard restructuring documents